youngtry/UIFramework/USAGE_GUIDE.md

 CommonTools is automatically installed as a dependency when you install the UI Framework.

-### DOTween Integration (Optional)
+### DOTween Integration

-The framework supports DOTween for enhanced animations.
-If DOTween is not installed, fallback animations using Unity's built-in systems will be used.
+The framework uses DOTween for enhanced animations.
+DOTween is automatically installed as a required dependency.

-#### Installing DOTween
+#### DOTween Features

-1. Import DOTween from the Asset Store or Package Manager
-2. The framework will automatically detect DOTween and use enhanced animations
+The framework leverages DOTween for:
-3. Define `DOTWEEN_ENABLED` in Player Settings > Scripting Define Symbols if needed

-#### Without DOTween

-The framework provides fallback animations using:
-- Unity's built-in Coroutines
+- Smooth UI animations and transitions
+- Collection animations (gold, diamond effects)
+- Page and popup transitions
-- Simple Lerp-based animations
+- Tip animations with fade and movement effects
-- Basic easing functions

 ## Best Practices